-There is a short informative film that tells the history of St. George starting with the wreck of the Sea Venture in 1609 on its way to Jamestown bearing supplies and more settlers.
+There is a short informative film that tells the history of St George starting with the wreck of the Sea Venture in 1609 on its way to Jamestown bearing supplies and more settlers.
 In one of history’s truly ironic episodes the stranded crew and passengers, most of whom survived the wreck, realized that Bermuda provided everything they needed for a proper settlement.
-After finally getting to Jamestown in two boats built from scratch, Sir George Somers returned to Bermuda in 1612 and established the settlement that outlasted Jamestown by over 250 years, so far.
+After finally getting to Jamestown in two boats built from scratch, Sir George Somers returned to Bermuda in 1612 and established the settlement that has outlasted Jamestown by over 250 years, so far.
 The museum has many other historical vignettes related to the area, the locations of which we intend to explore as we walk the town and environs.

-Our next stop is the Bermuda National Trust Museum where we learn a lot about St. George’s role in the American Civil War.
+Our next stop is the Bermuda National Trust Museum where we learn a lot about St George’s role in the American Civil War.
 This building, originally built as the Governor’s House in 1699, was used as the base for Confederate Major Norman Walker’s cat and mouse game with Union agents and spies on Bermuda to purchase supplies for the Confederacy and help deliver them through the Union blockade of Southern ports.
 By now you might be thinking “Hey, it’s a beautiful day out there.
 What the hell are you doing going from one indoor place to another?”
 It’s always been my practice to learn as much as possible about an area before setting out to explore it; that way you are less likely to miss something important.
 One last indoor stop and we are on our way.

 St. Peter’s Church is the oldest Anglican church in the New World, beating out St. Paul’s in Halifax, the oldest in Canada, by a whopping 137 years.
-It has a beautiful symmetrical facade which its a lot easier to describe by photo than in words.
+It has a beautiful symmetrical facade which it’s a lot easier to describe by photo than in words.